 If you like this type of tasty one-pan chicken and rice dinner, don’t miss out on these other delicious Panning The Globe recipes:

 Here’s the recipe for Easy Spanish Paella.
 If you try this recipe I hope you’ll come back to leave your rating and remarks in the comments.
 I’d love to know what you think.Print

-Spanish one-dish dinner with rice, chicken, shrimp and sausage
+Delicious Spanish Paella with rice, chicken, shrimp and sausage, cooked in a skillet.

 - Prep Time: 15 mins